Do you remember a time when you were being fully yourself? I mean truly alive?

 Getting to know each other

-I know that when it comes to working with a psychotherapist/counsellor, you want to know it is someone you feel comfortable with and trust.
+I know that when it comes to working with a therapist, you want to know it is someone you feel comfortable with and trust.
 That’s why speaking to each other first is so important.
 The most important questions on my list are “What are your goals for the work we do together?
 What would your life look like if we achieved those goals?”
 I keep your goals in mind every single session.
 If we feel like we’re going to work well together, we book in a session as soon as possible to keep the momentum going.

 You can start this process right now!
 Click on the button below.